Odalisque with Raised Arms: Matisse's model

 Matisse's model for many of his paintings including Odalisque with Raised Arms is Henriette Darricarrière.
 Darricarrière was born in 1901, she studied ballet, violin, piano, and painting.
 She sat for Matisse from 1920 to 1927.

-Morocco and the Odalisque
+Morocco and the Odalisques

-Matisse was inspired to paint his Odalisque's by his trip to Morocco in 1912, he argues for the legitimacy of the subject by stating “‘I do Odalisques in order to do nudes.
+Matisse was inspired to paint his Odalisque's by his trip to Morocco in 1912, he argues for the legitimacy of the subject by stating “I do Odalisques in order to do nudes.
 But, how does one do a nude without being artificial?
 And then I do them because I know they exist.
-I was in Morocco, I have seen them” The word “odalisque” is derived from the Turkish word Odalik, which means chambermaid or female harem slave.
+I was in Morocco, I have seen them.”
+The word “odalisque” is derived from the Turkish word Odalik, which means chambermaid or female harem slave.
 Matisse would recreate the Moorish interior that he experienced on his trip by decorating parts of his studio with his collections of “oriental” objects such as tapestries, mirrors, ornate screens, decorative wall hangings, and elaborate costumes.